Antenna Configuration

 Returns: Number of receiving elements.

-- abstract property topology: ndarray
+- property topology: ndarray#

 Sensor array topology.